 - Investigation of fuel composition effects.

-Ongoing graduate and undergraduate researches in the laboratory are:
+Ongoing graduate and undergraduate research in the laboratory include the following:

 - Knocking and its suppression.

 - Natural gas combustion in internal combustion engines.

 - Hydrogen combustion as an additive or fuel for internal combustion engines.